telerik/ajax-docs/api/server/Telerik.Web.UI/RadRibbonBar.md

                         eventArgs with 2 properties:get_button() - the instance of the toggle button which is clicked;get_domEvent().

-###  OnClientToggleListToggled `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after a toggle button inside of ToggleList is clicked.
-The event is passed the point for conditional cancel of the toggle list's toggle-state change.

-#### Remarks
-Use the OnClientToggleListToggled property to specify a
-                JavaScript function that is executed after a toggle button inside of a ToggleList is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_button() - the instance of the toggle button which is clicked;get_domEvent().

-###  OnClientApplicationMenuItemClicking `RibbonBarApplicationMenu`

-Gets or sets a value indicating the client-side event handler that is called
-            after an item inside of an ApplicationMenu is clicked.
-The event serves as a point for conditional cancel of the item's clicking.

-#### Remarks
-Use the OnClientApplicationMenuItemClicking property to specify a
-                JavaScript function that is executed after an item inside of na ApplicationMenu is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 3 properties:get_applicationMenu() - the instance of the application menu;get_item() - the instance of the clicked application menu item;get_domEvent().

-###  OnClientApplicationMenuItemClicked `RibbonBarApplicationMenu`

-Gets or sets a value indicating the client-side event handler that is called
-            after an item inside of an ApplicationMenu is clicked.
-The event is passed the point for conditional cancel of the item's clicking.

-#### Remarks
-Use the OnClientApplicationMenuItemClicked property to specify a
-                JavaScript function that is executed after an item inside of na ApplicationMenu is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 3 properties:get_applicationMenu() - the instance of the application menu;get_item() - the instance of the clicked application menu item;get_domEvent().

-###  OnClientMinimizing `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when the RibbonBar is about to be minimized.The event serves as a point for conditional cancel of the RibbonBar's minimizing.

-###  OnClientMinimized `Boolean`

-Gets or sets a value indicating the client-side event handler that is called
-            when the RibbonBar is minimized.
-The event is passed the point for conditional cancel of the RibbonBar's minimizing.

-###  OnClientMaximizing `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when the RibbonBar is about to be maximized.The event serves as a point for conditional cancel of the RibbonBar's maximizing.

-###  OnClientMaximized `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when the RibbonBar is maximized.
-The event is passed the point for conditional cancel of the RibbonBar's maximizing.

-###  OnClientComboBoxSelectedIndexChanging `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when an item inside the RibbonBarComboBox is about to be selected.The event serves as a point for conditional cancel of the item's selecting.

-###  OnClientComboBoxSelectedIndexChanged `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when an item inside the RibbonBarComboBox is selected.
-The event is passed the point for conditional cancel of the item's selecting.

-###  OnClientComboBoxTextChanged `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when an text inside the RibbonBarComboBox is changed.

-###  OnClientDropDownSelectedIndexChanging `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when an item inside the RibbonBarDropDown is about to be selected.The event serves as a point for conditional cancel of the item's selecting.

-###  OnClientDropDownSelectedIndexChanged `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when an item inside the RibbonBarDropDown is selected.
-The event is passed the point for conditional cancel of the item's selecting.

-###  OnClientNumericTextBoxValueChanging `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when the value inside the RibbonBarNumericTextBox is about to be changed.
-The event serves as a point for conditional cancel of the value's changing.

-###  OnClientNumericTextBoxValueChanged `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when the value inside the RibbonBarNumericTextBox is changed.
-The event is passed the point for conditional cancel of the value's changing.

-###  OnClientColorPickerColorChanging `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when the selected color of the RibbonBarColorPicker is about to be changed.
-The event serves as a point for conditional cancel of the selected color's changing.

-###  OnClientColorPickerColorChanged `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when the selected color of the RibbonBarColorPicker is changed.
-The event is passed the point for conditional cancel of the selected color's changing.

-###  OnClientGalleryCommandPreview `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when a gallery item is focused.

-###  OnClientGalleryCommandPreviewEnd `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when a gallery item loses focus.

-###  OnClientGalleryCommand `String`

-Gets or sets a value indicating the client-side event handler that is called
-            when a gallery item is clicked.

-###  EnableQuickAccessToolbar `Boolean`

-Gets or sets a value indicating whether the Quick Access Toolbar is enabled.
-False by default.

 ###  RegisterWithScriptManager `Boolean`

 Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

 #### Remarks
 If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

-###  EnableEmbeddedScripts `Boolean`

-Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

-#### Remarks
-If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

-###  EnableEmbeddedSkins `String`

-Gets or sets the value, indicating whether to render links to the embedded skins or not.

-#### Remarks
-If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

-#### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  RuntimeSkin `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.

-###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

-#### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  ClientStateFieldID `String`

 ###  RenderMode `RenderMode`